zsparal/api-documentation/source/orders/status-changes.rst

 ^^^^^^^^^^^^^^
     If the order's payment is successfully completed with a payment method that does support authorizations, the order lines are set to this status.
 The money will only be transferred once a shipment is created for the order line.
-    Currently only Klarna Pay Later uses this status.
+    Currently only *Klarna Pay later* and *Klarna Slice it* use this status.

     * The order has status ``authorized`` or ``shipping``.
     * Can transition to: ``shipping`` or ``canceled``.